mzazon/awesome-cloud-projects/aws/event-driven-stream-processing/event-driven-stream-processing.md

    > **Tip**: The batch size and batching window control processing efficiency.
 Larger batches reduce per-invocation overhead but increase latency.
 Monitor CloudWatch metrics to find the optimal balance for your use case.
 Learn more about [Lambda event source mappings](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).

 7. **Create a CloudWatch Alarm for Monitoring Errors**:

+   Proactive monitoring through CloudWatch alarms enables rapid response to processing issues, minimizing data loss and ensuring consistent service quality.
+The alarm threshold can be adjusted based on your error tolerance.

    ```bash
    # Create CloudWatch alarm for failed events